graememcc/funkierJS/docs/markdown/byName.md

 You cannot however pass in functions that have been bound to a specific execution context using [`bind`](#bind), or [`bindWithContextAndArity`](#bindWithContextAndArity): `curryWithArity` promises to invoke functions with a null execution context, but those functions have a fixed execution context that cannot be overridden.
+For similar reasons, functions curried with [`objectCurry`](#objectCurry) or [`objectCurryWithArity`](#objectCurryWithArity) cannot be curried.
 An error is thrown if the function has been bound to an execution context in this way.

 Note however that funkierJS has no visibility into the execution contexts of functions bound using the native function `bind` method.
 Attempting to curry these might lead to surprising results, and should be avoided.